MicrosoftDocs/win32/desktop-src/wpd_sdk/wpd-method-attributes.md

 ---
-Description: 'For Windows 7, Windows Portable Devices supports the following attributes for methods of a device service.
-These attributes are returned by the IPortableDeviceServiceCapabilities::GetMethodAttributes method.' ms.assetid: 'b920e037-7737-4a18-b4f1-5c59e0a857dd'
+Description: For Windows 7, Windows Portable Devices supports the following attributes for methods of a device service.
+These attributes are returned by the IPortableDeviceServiceCapabilitiesGetMethodAttributes method. ms.assetid: b920e037-7737-4a18-b4f1-5c59e0a857dd
 title: Method Attributes
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Method Attributes

 For Windows 7, Windows Portable Devices supports the following attributes for methods of a device service.
-These attributes are returned by the [**IPortableDeviceServiceCapabilities::GetMethodAttributes**](iportabledeviceservicecapabilities-getmethodattributes.md) method.
+These attributes are returned by the [**IPortableDeviceServiceCapabilities::GetMethodAttributes**](/windows/win32/PortableDeviceAPI/nf-portabledeviceapi-iportabledeviceservicecapabilities-getmethodattributes?branch=master) method.

 ##